Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 - **Custom Parsing**: Implement custom parsing logic in `parse_interaction()` function to extract specific fields from generated text.
 - **Batch Processing**: The script supports generating large datasets in batches to manage API usage and processing time.
 - **Extensibility**: The modular design allows for easy addition of new features or integration with other data processing pipelines.
+- **Text File Source**: Use a custom text file as the knowledge base for generating responses, allowing for more focused and domain-specific datasets.

 ## Troubleshooting